story75/pixel-craft/README.md

+# Archive notice

+This project will no longer be updated.
+It will remain archived for people interested in a 2D WebGPU renderer and related features.

+Developing the engine is one thing, making a game with it is another.
+Going too far into the 2D and code route was not feasible.
+Some creative features just work much better with a custom editor, and some 3d techniques can make working in 2d a lot easier.

+For these reasons, the current approach fell short.
+The goal is still to continue at a later date, but with a different path and a different approach.

 # Pixel Craft

-This is the workspace for Pixel Forge.
+This is the workspace for Pixel Craft.
 It is an attempt to create a code focused game engine that is specifically tailored to 2D pixel art RPGs.

 <p align="center">
   <a href="https://story75.github.io/pixel-craft/">Website</a> |